||COMP 388-003 Course ID: 5974

 hours are online.

-This course provides a foundation to the concepts and
+course introduces students to the concepts and techniques of Data

-synthesizing a range of tools and techniques with good design principles and
+applications, using a range of tools and techniques.

 - Appreciate the role of Data Visualization in various domains

-- Identify good and bad visualizations, and apply the criteria to
+- identify good and bad visualizations, and the criteria to critique

 - Select the appropriate visualization for a specific purpose